LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Echo

 2. Click the "website" selection from the radio buttons.

 3. Enter the URL for the LTI activity.

-4. Click the checkbox for "digitally sign the request for LTI" (OPTIONAL: also check the box for supply LTI key/secret for this activity" if the LTI is NOT configured at the domain).
+4. Click the checkbox for "digitally sign the request for LTI" (OPTIONAL: If the LTI is not configured at the domain, then check the box for supply LTI key/secret for this activity").

 Configure the activity